 How Long Does the Anxiety Typically Last With Opiate Withdrawal?

-People develop anxiety and other withdrawal symptoms within about 4 to 48 hours of their last opioid dose.
-Without treatment, your symptoms can last between 4 and 20 days.[4]
+People develop anxiety and other withdrawal symptoms within about 8 to 48 hours of their last opioid dose.
+[4]

-While medications are helpful for opiate withdrawal, you can also benefit from other therapies.
+While medications are helpful for opiate withdrawal, you can also benefit from other therapies and self-care strategies.
 These are a few of the options your team might try.

 1. Hydration

-Many people experience dehydration during opiate abuse and withdrawal.[5]
+Many people experience dehydration during opiate misuse and withdrawal.[5]
 A lack of fluids can leave you feeling very anxious.
-Keep yourself hydrated.
+Keep yourself hydrated by drinking at least 2-3 liters of water per day.
+You should also take vitamin C and B supplements.
+[4]

 2. Yoga

-Yoga has been shown to help reduce stress and anxiety and is often offered to patients undergoing treatment for OUD.
+Yoga has been shown to help reduce stress and anxiety and can be a great way to supplement counseling and medications for OUD.
+[8]

 3. Mindfulness